lookinlab/adonis-lucid-filter/README.md

 > **Note:** All methods inside `setup()` will be called every time `filter()` is called on the model

-In the example above `secretMethod()` will not be called, even if there is a `secret_method` key in the input array.
+In the example above `secretMethod()` will not be called, even if there is a `secret_method` key in the input object.
 In order to call this method it would need to be whitelisted dynamically:

 #### Static properties